theheking/babs-rna-seq/practical_overview/Week3_FASTQC.md

 > Exercise
 > --------
 >
-> Discuss your results with a neighbor.
+> Discuss your results with your group or a neighbor.
 Which sample(s) looks the best in terms of per base sequence quality?
 Which sample(s) look the worst?
 >
-> > Solution
-> > --------
-> >
-> > All of the reads contain usable data, but the quality decreases toward the end of the reads.

 Decoding the other FastQC outputs
 ---------------------------------